 PROTECT YOUR VALUABLE HOME AND PROPERTY FROM THE SILENT DESTROYER– TERMITE

-The construction of a house is a long term investment and it has become a timely need to protect your beautiful house from termites.
-It is essential to pay your attention towards the treatment process against termites during the period of your house building because there is the likelihood of causing damage to all timber structures in the newly built house.
+The construction of a house is a long term investment and it has become a timely need to protect your beautiful house or building from termites.
+It is essential to pay your attention towards the treatment process against termites during the period of your house building because there is the likelihood of causing damage to all timber structures and other wood base material in the newly built house.

 Termites are social insects live in colonies underneath the soil (Subterranean).
 Some occasions they can be seen in above ground structures too.
-Different castes of termites (the Queen, the king, workers, soldiers and alates or swarming adult – commonly known as “Meru”) can be seen within colonies.
-Each caste has specific dutywithin the colony, and together they assure the colony’s continued well-being.
+Different castes of termites (the Queen, the king, workers, soldiers and alates or swarming adult – commonly known as “Meru” or Christmas flies) can be seen within colonies.
+Each caste has specific duty within the colony, and together they assure the colony’s continued well-being.
 The queen can lay thousands of eggs per day and produce worker termites who feed on cellulose or wood base material in your house or building.
 Unfortunately, all homes, regardless of their construction type, have sufficient amount of cellulose for termite infestation.

 Subterranean termite homes (mounds) are usually formed in soil.
 Within these mounds, termites build mud tunnels and elaborate tunnel systems.
-Termites use these tunnels to access above-ground food sources usually foundin your homes and home yards.
+Termites use these tunnels to access above-ground food sources usually founding your homes and home yards.
 The earthen tubes seen behind cupboards or wet and undisturbed places are the evidence of the presence of termites.
-Itis noteworthy to realizethat a mature subterranean termite colony can destroy about five tons of timber in a year and a termite queen can live about 10- 30 years.
+It is noteworthy to realize that a mature subterranean termite colony can destroy about five tons of timber in a year and a termite queen can live about 10- 30 years.

 The anti-termite treatment method includes making soil chemical barriers against termites.
 John Piper International provides effective and safer termite soil treatment solutions according to the nature of termite infestation.
 Also termite colony control by ‘Baiting’ techniques and use of non-chemical method such as mechanical barriers are provided.